-Prof. Andrew Cresswell
+Prof. Andrew G. Cresswell

-Assoc Prof Glen A. Lichtwark, BSc (Hons), PhD (Human Movement Science)
+Assoc Prof Glen A. Lichtwark

-Mr Ross D. Wilkinson, BESS (Hons), Doctoral student (Biomechanics)
+Mr Ross D. Wilkinson

 Cycle ergometry has traditionally been implemented as a method of isolating and assessing lower body power output (Baker et al., 2001).
 Test parameters typically involve an all-out pedalling effort for a duration of 6, 10, 20, or 30 seconds, against a standardised resistance of 75 grams per kilogram of bodyweight, on a friction loaded cycle ergometer (Baker and Davies, 2009; Aylon et al., 1974; Dotan et al., 1983; Inbar et al., 1996).
 However, current evidence is indicative of a significant contribution to Peak Power Output (PPO) by mechanical work performed by the upper body through the handlebars.
-Consequentially, the validity of maximal cycling ergometry as a measure of lower-body power and performance is jeopardised due to limited knowledge on the magnitude and nature of apparent upper body contributions to PPO.
-Upper body-based force production on the handlebars during cycling boasts the potential advantage of stabilising the centre of mass (COM) of the rider, which may in-turn facilitate a greater transfer of force to the pedal, as well as provide a foundation for greater activation and force production from the lower body musculature.
-Baker and colleagues (2001) measured the power output of a group of cyclists using two protocols: With Grip (WG) and Without Hand Grip (WOHG) and found a significant increase in PPO when cyclists used the WG protocol compared to the WOHG protocol (886 ± 124W and 815 ± 151W, respectively).
-This suggests the ability to transfer force to the handlebars via grip may stabilise the COM of the rider and enable a greater force transfer to the crank of the pedal.
-In the same study, pilot EMG data showed the forearm contractions during the WG protocol were "similar to, if not greater than, the EMG amplitudes of the 100 percent maximum isometric calibration grip contractions" suggesting maximum isometric-type contractions in the forearm muscles during the high intensity cycle ergometry (Baker et al., 2001).
-Doré et al. (2006) observed the same correlations between WG and WOHG protocols in adolescent male and female cyclists (604 ± 63 and 521 ± 65; 344 ± 103 and 303 ± 80, respectively).
+Consequentially, the validity of maximal cycling ergometry as a measure of lower-body power and performance is jeopardised due to limited knowledge on the magnitude and nature of apparent upper body contributions to peak power output.
+Upper body-based force production on the handlebars during cycling boasts the potential advantage of utilising the contribution of the centre of mass of the rider, as well as provide a foundation for greater activation and force production from the lower body musculature, which may in-turn facilitate a greater transfer of force to the pedal.
+Baker and colleagues (2001) measured the power output of a group of cyclists using two protocols: ‘with’ and ‘without’ gripping the handlebar.
+Their results revealed a significant increase of 9% in peak power output when cyclists gripped the bars compared to when they didn’t (886 ± 124W and 815 ± 151W, respectively).
+The authors suggested that gripping the handlebars resulted in a transfer of force that stabilised the centre of mass of the rider, which enabled a greater force to be applied to the crank.
+In the same study, pilot electromyographic data showed that activity from the forearm muscles when gripping the handlebars was similar to, if not greater than, the activity recorded from these same muscles during a maximum isometric voluntary gripping contraction, indicating a high level of muscle activity during high intensity cycling.
+A similar observation was reported by Doré et al. (2006) who found reduced power output when comparing the no grip to grip conditions in adolescent male and female cyclists (521 ± 65 versus 604 ± 63 and 303 ± 80 versus 344 ± 103, respectively).

-The aim of this study is to examine the effect of grip vs no grip in both seated and non-seated posture on peak and average muscle EMG activity and joint moments generated by the extensor muscles in the lower limb during a 5-second maximal power (sprint) task [in recreational cyclists].
-A secondary aim is to examine the timing and amplitude of EMG of upper body muscles in the conditions.
+The aim of this study was to examine the effect of grip versus no-grip on muscle activity (phase and amplitude), lower limb joint moments and peak power output in two cycling postures (seated and non-seated) that are commonly used when sprinting for brief periods.

-We hypothesise that there will be an increase in EMG peak and average in the extensor muscles in the lower limb that will be related to increases in the joint moments at the lower limb joints during grip conditions [contributing to greater power with grip in both seated and non-seated cycling].
-We also hypothesise that the upper body muscles will have significantly greater EMG amplitude during gripped cycling.
+We hypothesised that the grip compared to no-grip condition will result in an increase in muscle activity in the extensor muscles of the lower limbs that will result in an increases in their respective joint moments, thereby resulting in greater power production at the crank in both the seated and non-seated cycling postures.
+We also hypothesise greater levels of muscle activity in the grip condition for several upper body muscles .